vinaykumar7686/Live-Weather-Monitor/README.md

     - Humidity
     - Option to change temperature (°C/°F)
     - Option to stop updating the temperature value(0/1)

+- Generate your API access key by registering at  "http://api.weatherstack.com/current" and paste that key at line 41.<br>
+__params = {
+  'access_key': 'xxxxxxxxxxxxxxxxxxxxxxxxxxxx',
+  'query': loc
+  }

 ### How to Run?